bravecollective/neucore-mumble-plugin/README.md

 Please note that the authenticator must be restarted after Mumble has been restarted.

-If you run multiple virtual servers, you can either use the same authenticator service for them by adding the other server IDs to `servers` in the configuration file or a separate service.
+If you run multiple virtual servers, you can either use the same authenticator service for them by adding the other server IDs to `servers` in the configuration file or add a separate service.
 For a separate service, create the file `mumble-authenticator-2.ini`, adjust at least `sql_name` and `servers` and enable and start the service `mumble-authenticator@2`.